Before the hearing

 - transcripts of the appeal panel hearing if it was recorded by a court reporter – you are responsible for requesting and paying for it

-Review the CYFE Act and the Court Rules and Forms Regulation to find out more about the Court of Queen’s Bench appeal process and your duties.
+Review the CYFE Act and the Court Rules and Forms Regulation to find out more about the Court of King’s Bench appeal process and your duties.

 The Appeals Secretariat is a neutral government office that runs separately from Child Intervention.